El Concurso de Cafe de Calidad IV, Lima Peru 2008.

 The third issue is the lack of a strong, central coffee association that can bring all these varied members together.
 And perhaps the final issue is a warehouse and export trade, which is not very interested in small lots, not interested in working in a new way to help preserve coffee quality (new packaging methods, etc), and dominated by one company that handles 48% of Peru’s coffee.

 So it is a tough situation, and ultimately the coffee industry in Peru fails to help the lowest links in the chain, the community coffee farmer, to get better prices for coffee cherryOriginally coffee literature referred to the fruit of the tree as a "berry" but in time it became a cherry.
 It is of course neither.
-Nor is the... ...more.
+Nor is the....
 Why?
 Because beyond OrganicGrown without the use of artificial fertilizers, herbicides, etc.: Organic coffee has been grown according to organic farming techniques, typically without the use of artificial fertilizers.
-Some farms... ...more certifications, and beyond Fair TradeFair trade is an organized social movement and market-based approach to empowering developing country producers and promoting sustainability.: Fair trade is an organized social movement and market-based approach... ...more, there are the price benefits that comes from roasters and consumers who recognize better cup quality.
+Some farms... certifications, and beyond Fair TradeFair trade is an organized social movement and market-based approach to empowering developing country producers and promoting sustainability.: Fair trade is an organized social movement and market-based approach..., there are the price benefits that comes from roasters and consumers who recognize better cup quality.

 Holding a Peru Cup of Excellence would allow the quality of Peru coffee speak for itself, influence coffee buyers, and shift the perception of Peru coffee.
-It would also provide a new model for the correct harvesting, fermentationA key part of the wet process of coffee fruit is overnight fermentation, to break down the fruit (mucilage) layer that tenaciously clings to the coffee seed, so... ...more, drying, milling, sortingCoffee is sorted by size, density, and color in its preparation for export.: Sorting refers to several steps performed in the preparation of coffee for export.
-Coffee is... ...more, warehousing and transporting of coffee.
+It would also provide a new model for the correct harvesting, fermentationFermentation in coffee processing traditionally referred to the stage in wet-processing of the coffee.
+We now understand that fermentation happens more broadly in nearly all processes, including honey..., drying, milling, sortingCoffee is sorted by size, density, and color in its preparation for export.: Sorting refers to several steps performed in the preparation of coffee for export.
+Coffee is..., warehousing and transporting of coffee.

 I realize, I have some strong opinions about Peru coffee, about the problems here, and the way the coffee trade could change … but only because I see the great potential from what we cupped here at the competition, and in our innovative small lot purchases facilitated by KC O’Keefe, who now runs Cafe Verde in Lima.Here is a couple little movies I uploaded to YouTube.
 Then we can get into the pictures.
 Click on small images for the larger versions.